Manuscript Pre-submission Checklist

 • Embed display items (e.g., figures and tables) within the manuscript, as this presentation is preferred by most editors and reviewers for efficient review.

-• In any tables, numeric values should normally be right justified, to facilitate visual comparison.
+• In any tables, numeric values should normally be right-justified to facilitate visual comparison.

 • Carefully check the journal’s Guidance to Authors for further instructions.